February 22 - 23, 2020

-CoreAlign 2: Progressions, builds on the foundation of CoreAlign 1 with progressions of the key exercises learned in CoreAlign 1 as well as additional exercise categories, training options and teaching techniques.
-CoreAlign 2 includes:
+CoreAlign 2: Progressions, builds on the foundation of CoreAlign 1 with progressions of the key exercises learned in CoreAlign 1 and additional exercise categories, training options and teaching techniques.

 - Progressions of plank and standing exercises to address a range of training goals from core stabilization to creating integrated rotation for throwing sports.

-- Training options using rotator discs, resistance options and moments of suspension.
+- Training options using rotator discs, variable directions of resistance and moments of suspension.

-- Exercises to challenge balance, coordination and complex movement patterns to prepare clients for all of life’s challenges.
+- Exercises to challenge balance, coordination and complex movement patterns to prepare clients for anything life throws their way.

 Days & Times